-Outlook brightens for apartment landlords amid rising rents
+As Americans pay more for rent, landlords get some relief

 The national average effective rent, a key industry measure, increased by 0.6% in the second quarter, according to data from Moody’s Analytics REIS, which tracks owners of communities with at least 50 apartments.
 The April-June increase snapped a string of four straight quarterly declines, lifting the average U.S. effective rent to $1,394.79.
 It was also the biggest since the third quarter of 2019.
 Effective rent is what’s left after taking out concessions offered sometimes by landlords to woo tenants.

-Figures from Zillow, which tracks a wide swath of rental properties, including those owned by individual investors, also point to rising rents.
-The company’s rent index jumped 7.1% in June, marking the biggest annual increase on record going back to 2015.
-Typical rents rose to $1,799.
+Figures from Zillow, which tracks a wide swath of rental properties, including those owned by individual investors, show typical rents rose to $1,799 in June.

 Freddie Mac projects U.S. apartment rents will rise 2.5% this year, while the vacancy rate slips to 5%.
 The forecast is based on the assumption that growth in the economy will continue through the rest of the year and into 2022.